How can poetry translate or disrupt political dialogue? In what way is classroom teaching a performance?

-This episode is brought to you by our Grad School Rockstar Program and Dissertation Rockstar Bootcamp.
+This episode is brought to you by our [now retired] Grad School Rockstar Program and Dissertation Rockstar Bootcamp.
 If you or someone you know is an interdisciplinary grad student who wants to get serious about finishing their dissertation, having better work life balance, or building a career that lets your whole self thrive, come join us.
 You get a personal coach who knows your projects and is there to help every step of the way, activities and lessons to help you create sustainable habits for writing and self care, twice monthly webinars on topics like working with advisers and being an academic while parenting, as well as lifetime access to weekly office hours in our amazing community to help you rock your interdisciplinary career, wherever that might take you.
 You can go to ideasonfire.net for more information on how to enroll.

 Cathy Hannabach [01:11]: